Loading...

 Get Personalized Help: Use our AI-powered HOA assistant to analyze your specific violation and generate a customized response based on North Dakota law and your CC&Rs.

 Selective enforcement is a powerful defense in North Dakota.
-Because the state lacks detailed HOA-specific legislation, contract law principles — particularly good faith and fair dealing — are your primary tools for challenging inconsistent enforcement.
+Because the state lacks detailed HOA-specific legislation, the equitable doctrines — waiver, estoppel, laches, and abandonment — are your primary tools for challenging inconsistent enforcement.
+(One caution: do not frame this as an "implied covenant of good faith" claim — the North Dakota Supreme Court has applied that doctrine only to insurance contracts, WFND, LLC v.
+Fargo Marc, LLC, 2007 ND 67.)

 North Dakota courts recognize these principles in covenant disputes: